rebeccamills1/the-impact-of-communism/pages/essay-01.md

 {% include feature/image.html filename="U.S.-Russia-Relations-1900-1944-State-of-the-Union-Addresses.png" alt="This is an image of a trend graph generated from the 20th Century State of the Union Addresses from 1900-1945." caption="This trend graph illustrates how frequently each president mentioned communism, socialist, radical, revolution and Russia in their State of the Union Addresses from 1900-1945." %}

 {% include feature/line-chart.html data="party-platforms-20th-century-all" topic=" International relationships" %}
 This line graph explores the relationship between communism and its implications for America's political rhetoric.
 I am not suprised that the use of "soviet policy" rose between 1952 and 1976 because these decades represent the height of the Cold War.
 I find it interesting that the Soviet Union continued to influence political rhetoric in the United States in 2000.
-This graph demonstrates how communism molded America's foreign and domestic policy decisions during the 20th Century.[^1]
+This graph demonstrates how communism molded America's foreign and domestic policy decisions during the 20th Century.

 ---